 Adrian Gallo (2015 – )

-Adrian Gallo is a master’s student currently within the College of Forestry studying carbon and water dynamics in a forested ecosystem following intensive biomass removals.
+Adrian Gallo is a PhD student within the College of Agricultural Sciences studying carbon dynamics and nutrient cycling in terrestrial ecosystems.
 Adrian is grateful to be advised by Dr. Jeff Hatten and the many folks in the Forest Soils Lab at OSU.
 Although being groomed for a future lab rat, he hopes to make science accessible to the greater community in his future endeavors.
 Adrian first heard of the radio show through Joey (a former host) and loved the idea of showcasing the road to graduate school as well as their research these students undertake.
 He enjoys a variety of music genres, any outdoor activity, and will probably lose a game of Catan but will certainly love the time spent with friends.